 The Department of Interface Science headed by Prof. Beatriz Roldan Cuenya at the Fritz-Haber-Institute is focused on the understanding of chemical reactions at gas/solid and liquid/solid interfaces of nanostructures for applications in the field of catalysis.
 The aim is to fully explore physico-chemical properties of highly controllable atomic surface structures.

-1 Postdoctoral Position
+1 Postdoctoral and 1 PhD Position

 1 PhD Position